Reel

 • Display Panel - Timecode, track info, mode indicators, and level meters

-• Control Buttons - Five circular buttons: Mixer, Inputs, Metronome, Settings, and Library
+• Control Buttons - Five circular buttons: Mixer, In/Out, Tempo, Settings, and Library

 • Reel Disc - The large central disc for scrubbing and pitch control